 1Pe 4:1 Forasmuch then as Christ hath suffered for us in the flesh, arm yourselves likewise with the same mind: for he that hath suffered in the flesh hath ceased from sin;

 1Pe 4:2 That he no longer should live the rest of his time in the flesh to the lusts of men, but to the will of God

 Those precious few given to know the mysteries of the kingdom of God can easily forget these warnings.
 We have many reminders to stir up the truth and admonish and exhort us to beware of becoming slothful and lazy with regards to our battle with worldly lusts.
 This sinful way of living needs to be put behind us.

 Eph 2:2 Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience:

 Eph 2:3 Among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.

 Becoming a doer of the word and not just a hearer requires work as we will see.
 Jesus Christ did not come and is not still coming so we can continue to live in sin.
 He comes to set the captives (all men) free from our bondage to sin.
 That is the very essence of what salvation is all about.

 All of the Lord’s people will struggle with sin to some degree all the days we live in these marred vessels of clay.
-However the promise of salvation is we are being saved from our sins.
-This comes little by little as the Scriptures declare and for good reasons that is to keep us from thinking we d0 it by our own strength and initiative.
+However, the promise of salvation is we are being saved from our sins.
+This comes little by little as the Scriptures declare and for good reasons that are to keep us from thinking we d0 it by our own strength and initiative.